-The total pension liability in the June 30, 2015 actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the June 30, 2016 actuarial valuation was determined using the following actuarial assumptions:

-Inflation 2.75% per year
+Inflation 2.50% Per Year

-Active member payroll growth 3.50% per year
+Active Member Payroll Growth 3.25% Per Year

-Investment rate of return 7.90%
+Investment rate of Return 7.50%

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2000 tables for males or females, as appropriate, with slight adjustments.
-Benefit increases for retirees are assumed to be 1 percent effective every January 1st through 2026 and 2.5 percent thereafter.
+Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
+Benefit increases for retirees are assumed to be 1% per year for all future years for the General Employees Plan.

-Actuarial assumptions used in the June 30, 2015 valuation were based on the results of actuarial experience studies.
-The experience study in the GERF was for the period July 1, 2004 through June 30, 2008, with an update of economic assumptions in 2014.
-Experience studies have not been prepared for PERA's other plans, but assumptions are reviewed annually.
+Actuarial assumptions used in the June 30, 2016 valuation were based on the results of actuarial experience studies.
+The most recent four-year experience study in the General Employees Plan was completed in 2015.